Close Menu

 Urban development leads to habitat loss, but cities can become part of the solution.
 By creating green infrastructure such as parks, rooftop gardens, and vertical forests, urban areas provide refuge for wildlife while improving air quality and reducing urban heat island effects.
 Native plants should be prioritized in these spaces, as they support local biodiversity without requiring extensive maintenance.

 Community-led initiatives can transform unused plots into thriving green oases that benefit both wildlife and residents.
-These efforts offer recreational opportunities and improve mental health.
+And the benefits aren’t just for wildlife: residents gain green spaces to unwind, kids get outdoor classrooms, and studies show time in nature lowers stress and boosts well-being.
 As cities grow, integrating green infrastructure into urban planning becomes essential to create a balance between development and nature conservation.

 Support Community-Led Conservation Efforts